Rev. Joseph A. Johnson, Pastor

 Phone: (630) 834-2440, Ext.
 102

-With the retirement of our beloved former Director of Christian Education in 2017, I have taken on the new position as Director of Children and Youth Ministries.
-Getting to work with our children and their families is an added blessing.
-Aside from being an educator, wife and mother, I am a huge Chicago sports fan, bass clarinet player and exercise enthusiast.
-I enjoy spending time with my family, going to the movies, reading and watching almost any sport.
+Aside from being an educator, wife, and mother, I am a huge Chicago sports fan, a bass clarinet player and an exercise enthusiast.
+I enjoy spending time with my family, going to the movies, reading, and watching almost any sport.

-The best part about being part of the staff at FUMC is being able to collaborate with some truly amazing people and working with an incredibly supportive and committed congregation.
-I feel continually blessed to be both a member of our congregation and a part of the staff. l
+The best part about being part of the staff at First Church is being able to collaborate with some truly amazing people and working with an incredibly supportive and committed congregation.
+I feel continually blessed to be both a member of our congregation and a part of the staff.

 Doug Peters, Director of Music Ministry